ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/03-backups/02-s3/_index.md

       retention: 6
 ```

-Note that for this tutorial and demo purposes, backups are created every 5 minutes.
-Modify the
+For this tutorial, backups are created every 5 minutes.
-`.spec.backups[0].cronSchedule` parameter above to adjust to your own needs.
+Change the `.spec.backups[0].cronSchedule` parameter according to your own needs.

-The above configuration will be applied when creating the SGCluster resource.
+The above configuration will be applied when the SGCluster resource is created.